Red Apple-Scented Slime Recipe

 What is slime?

 For this slime recipe, you’ll need the basic slime-making ingredients: PVC glue (we use Elmer’s Glue), baking soda, and contact lens solution that contains boric acid.
 The boric acid and baking soda interact with the PVC glue molecules to create this unique and fun result.
-It’s not solid, it’s not liquid, it’s not sticky or smooth.. it’s slime!
+It’s not solid, it’s not liquid, it’s not sticky or smooth… It’s slime!

 Slime is an amazingly tactile activity.
 If you push hard on it, it acts like a solid.
 But if you hold it loosely, it will slide through your fingers as if it were a liquid.
 It’s actually a “Non-Newtonian Liquid”, meaning that it changes under stress, unlike a regular liquid.
 So the more force or pressure you apply to it, the more it will change from liquid-like to solid-like.
-It’s one of the weird and wonderful parts of science!
+It’s one of the weirdest and most wonderful parts of science!

 For this red apple-scented slime recipe, you’ll need: